 Don’t ignore the awakening of conscience.
 Don’t walk past the homeless person on the street.
 Sure, they may have secondary gain issues, but this doesn’t matter.
 Buy them food or other necessities like socks.
 Carry a plastic bag with you and pick up trash that other careless people drop.
 You’ll feel better by the end of the day, and you’ll spread love and compassion in a world the needs it.

 The right teacher or group can be invaluable in our spiritual journey.
 Learning from the experience of others is wise.
 It can save time and frustration.
 The point is, they will help you with your questions & answers.
 A good teacher or partner will challenge you when you are complacent and inspire you when you are down.

-Here, the correct answer is not enough because some people want followers.
+Here, the right answer is not enough because some people want followers.
 They will say the right things, but it’s just a way to get you on board.
 Check out their reputation.
 Talk privately with other students.

 Above all, an excellent teacher is someone who provides tools that will expand your awareness and open the doors to higher states of consciousness.
 Sometimes, a skilled teacher may annoy, infuriate, and frustrate you to shake your hold on your spiritual point of view.
 Fantastic teachers will kick you out once you’ve learned what you need.
 They don’t want followers; they want people who can be outstanding teachers someday.